 C. Crayola Color Wonder Mess Free Magic Light Brush

-This is by far the easiest way to teach the colors to your toddler!
+This strategy is one of the BEST ways to teach the colors to your toddler!

-Everything in our world inside and out has color; point colors out to your children!
+Everything in our world has color, so make sure to point colors out to your children!

 When explaining colors to a toddler, show them a specific object, and tell them what color it is.
 “Look at that tree, it’s leaves are green,” “Take a bite of this red apple,” or “that bicycle is blue” are some examples of how you should describe an object to a toddler.

-Asking your toddler questions about what they know is one of the most critical parts of the learning process.
+Asking your toddler questions about colors is one of the most critical parts of the learning process.
 You will have no idea what they know if you don’t ask them questions.

 Want to see an example of a way to check for understanding with colors?
 Take a look at this video of me asking my son questions about colors using pom-poms.